Multiplicative non-Gaussian model error estimation in data assimilation: Accounting for Model Uncertainty

+\end{linenomath} where $K_b$ is a kernel function with bandwidth $b$, both of which must be selected.
+Common choices for the kernel function could be a Gaussian, Uniform or Epanechnikov kernel.
+Such regularizers are also used in semi-supervised learning where they guide the learning method to find models that respect some underlying structure of the samples.
+The Levenberg-Marquardt algorithm is used as the minimizer.

-so that the ultimate goal is to calculate $\hat{\bm{\eta}}_{1:T}^u$ (equivalently, $\bm{\eta}^*_{t_1:t_2}$ for $t_1 = 1, t_2 = T$) as the minimizer of equation \ref{eq:new13}. \\ \ \\ Optimizing $\hat{\bm{\eta}}_{1:T}^u$ can be prohibitively expensive especially for large $T$ and ${N_x}$.
-We therefore propose to use a sequential optimization technique over a sliding time window of length $\tau$, as is also employed in Long window weak-constraint 4D-Var \citep{Tremolet2006}.
-For a given time $t$ and starting from a suitable initial condition estimate $\hat{\bm{x}}_{t-1}$, the idea is to optimize $\hat{\bm{\eta}}_{t:t+\tau}^u$: \begin{linenomath}
+Optimizing $\bm{\eta}_{1:T}$ can be prohibitively expensive especially for large $T$ and ${N_x}$.
+We therefore use a sequential optimization technique over a sliding time window of length $\tau$, as is also employed in Long window weak-constraint 4D-Var \citep{Tremolet2006} and particle smoothing methods \citep{Sarkka2013}.
+For a given time $t$, initial condition estimate $\hat{\bm{x}}_{t-1}$ and time window length $\tau$, the optimization problem (\ref{eq:new14})-(\ref{eq:condmean}) is restricted to $j \in \{t, t+1, \cdots, t+\tau \}$ instead of $j \in \{1, 2, \cdots, T\}$.
+This process is then repeated by sliding the window of length $\tau$ forward one time step, so that ${\bm{\eta}}_{t+1:t+\tau+1}$ is optimized, where the existing estimates from the previous optimization step are used as an initial guess.
+The sliding window procedure allows one to avoid specifying the background error covariance matrix or including the initial condition $\hat{\bm{x}}_{t-1}$ in the optimization \citep{Tremolet2006} as is needed in standard 4D-Var.